Tag Archive for: jdp

 The permaculture garden at the Jardin des Plantes: a place of plant diversity, open to the public

-Launched in 2020, the permaculture garden can be found in Plot No. 4 of the School of Systematics at the Jardin des Plantes.
-Covering an area of nearly 200 m², the garden features over 250 species of plants, all of which are edible.
-Among the cultivated species, Jeff tries to balance so-called “classic” plants with more “unique” ones.
+Launched in 2020, the permaculture garden can be seen in Plot No. 4 of the School of Systematics at the Jardin des Plantes.
+Covering an area of nearly 200 m², the garden features more than 250 species of plants, all of which are edible.
+Among the species grown, Jeff tries to balance so-called “classic” plants with more “unique” ones.
 You’ll find tomatoes, eggplants, cucumbers, apples, grapes, and corn, as well as Daubenton cabbage, Rocambolle garlic, stevia, peanuts, and bissap.
 Edible flowers are also on hand to delight the taste buds of even the most discerning gourmets.

 This permaculture garden is tended by Jeff, who also works to introduce it to the people of Montpellier through guided tours between March and November.
-Jeff takes this opportunity to offer advice on permaculture and to share the fruits of his labor by giving visitors some fruits and vegetables to taste when the season allows!
+Jeff takes this opportunity to offer advice on permaculture and share the fruits of his labor by giving visitors some fruits and vegetables to taste when the season allows!

-An innovative project, winner of the 2022 National Vegetable Garden Competition
+An original project, winner of the 2022 National Vegetable Garden Contest

-All this variety and these educational initiatives have undoubtedly helped make this project one of the winners of the national vegetable garden contest!
+All of this variety and these educational initiatives have undoubtedly helped make this project one of the winners of the national vegetable garden contest!

-After submitting an entry in June in Category 4, “Educational Garden or Plot,” the teams at the Jardin des Plantes welcomed the competition judges in September for a two-hour visit, during which they asked our gardener a variety of technical questions.
+After submitting an entry in June in Category 4, “Educational Garden or Plot,” the teams at the Jardin des Plantes hosted the competition judges in September for a two-hour visit, during which the judges asked our gardener a variety of technical questions.

-A few weeks later, Jeff was delighted to learn that his garden had been selected as one of the 60 finalists in the competition for the Grand Prize for France’s best educational vegetable garden!
+A few weeks later, Jeff was delighted to learn that his garden had been selected as one of the 60 gardens in the competition to receive the Grand Prize for the best educational vegetable garden in France!

 Jean-François and Emmanuel Spicq, head gardener at the Jardin des Plantes, received the award during a ceremony held on November 30, 2022, in Paris.
 A source of great pride for Jeff: